JayChadha-uva/DCMetro-Tracker/README.md

 # DCMetro-Tracker

-## Track trains using WMATA api
+Using the WMATA API to track trains arriving at stations in real-time.
+Deployed [here](https://jaychadha-uva.github.io/DCMetro-Tracker/?station=G03).

+Stations are also fetched from the WMATA API on startup to ensure long-term availablity as system expands.

-Written by Jay Chadha
+Written and Developed by Jay Chadha